kvngvikram/cmp-mkdnflow/README.md

 # cmp-mkdnflow

+Pull request in [Mkdnflow](https://github.com/jakewvincent/mkdnflow.nvim/pull/165) is accepthed.
+So there is **no need to use this plugin**.

+# This plugin is obsolete

 A *nvim-cmp* source for [jakewvincent/mkdnflow.nvim](https://github.com/jakewvincent/mkdnflow.nvim).
 Autocompletion in insert mode when the word you are typing matches any of the *.md* files in the notebook.